shalior/wp-referral-code/readme.txt

 note: on activation plugin will create refer codes for all of your users.

 == Screenshots ==
-1. Options page of plugin
-2. Copy link shortcode example
+1. Copy link shortcode example
+2. Options page
+3. List of shortcodes
+4. Managing referrals in User edit page

 == Changelog ==